-Alumina Limited’s fundamental purpose is to generate long-term value for our approximate 50,000 shareholders through the 40 per cent ownership of the AWAC joint venture, which leads the global alumina and aluminium market.
+Alumina Limited’s fundamental purpose is to generate long-term value for our approximate 50,000 shareholders through the 40 per cent ownership of the AWAC joint venture, which leads the global alumina market.

 The sustainable economic performance of AWAC is vital to our future success and this is predicated on its ongoing ability to secure access to land, natural resources, employees, community support, financial capital and future market demand.

 In 2017 AWAC produced its best cash returns since 2007.
 AWAC’s full year net profit after tax was US$901 million (US GAAP).
 AWAC's realised alumina prices averaged $335 per tonne in 2017 and its position in the lowest quartile on the cost curve produced alumina margins of $137 per tonne in 2017, compared with $51 per tonne in 2016.
 AWAC’s high quality refineries at Pinjarra and Wagerup in Australia achieved production records in 2017.
 Total AWAC alumina production was 12.5 million tonnes in 2017.
 AWAC’s bauxite mines in Australia and Brazil also achieved production records for 2017.
 AWAC’s cost of alumina production increased to $198 per tonne in 2017, a 3.7 percent increase year on year mainly driven by an increase in caustic soda prices – a key production input.
 During 2017 Ma'aden's Saudi Arabian alumina refinery (in which AWAC holds a 25.1 per cent interest) produced 1.5 million tonnes of alumina (AWAC's share was 0.4 million tonnes).
 The Ma’aden refinery has recently operated near its full production capacity of 1.8 million mtpa in 2017.